arnaud-lb/php-memory-profiler/README.md

 ### memprof_enabled_flags()

-Returns whether memory profiling and native profiling are enabled (see above).
+Returns whether memory profiling and which profiling features are enabled (see above).

 ### memprof_dump_callgrind(resource $stream)